 - Biographical information including place and date of birth, address, next-of-kin etc.

 - Report of a medical board.

 - Character references.

-- Previous military service – this can be very detailed if sent by the applicant.
-A typical entry (not detailed) would read ‘joined the ranks of 6th Battalion King’s Liverpool Regiment on 7 August 1914.
+- Previous military service which can be very detailed if sent by the applicant.
+A typical entry reads ‘joined the ranks of 6th Battalion King’s Liverpool Regiment on 7 August 1914.
 Served overseas with this unit.
 Promoted corporal in 2nd line.
 Wounded 25 May 1915.
 After leaving hospital attached 3rd line until gazetted’.